This post was last updated on March 14, 2021 by India

 STORE it Room temp

-You can store these Gluten Free Cornbread Muffins at room temperature for a day in an air tight container
+You can store Gluten Free Cornbread at room temperature for a day in an air tight container

 STORE IT IN THE FRIDGE

-Store these Gluten Free Cornbread Muffins in the fridge wrapped in plastic or in an air tight container for up to 5 days.
+Gluten Free Cornbread will keep iin the fridge wrapped in plastic or in an air tight container for up to 5 days.

 STORE IT IN THE FREEZER